-Did you know that Silver Eagles can sometimes cost less than generic silver rounds?
-We know that Silver Eagles are generally priced with a higher premium, but depending on the premium difference, your time horizon and your purpose for buying silver, Silver Eagles can actually carry a lower overall cost compared to the lower premium silver rounds.
-It’s true!
-Paying the higher premium for an American Silver Eagle can be justified, provided the difference in price is reasonable.
-The result means a higher return for owning an ounce of silver via Eagles, versus silver rounds.
+Paying the higher premium for an American Silver Eagle can be justified, provided the difference in price is reasonable, and the return on an ounce of silver via Eagles, versus rounds can be higher, despite the premium.
 This isn’t always the case though.
-The key is to understand your round trip transaction cost for both the purchase and potential sale of your silver.
+The key is to understand what we we will call your round trip transaction cost for both the purchase and sale of your silver.

 In PMBull’s guide to silver bullion, we discuss how and where to buy silver at the best price.
 The objective of the guide is to identify good dealers with low prices, and how to compare dealer premiums over spot silver prices.
 Buying silver at the lowest possible cost allows you to maximize the amount of silver purchased.